Ken603a/lunar-construct/README.md

 ## Controls

-Use the 7 9 1 and 3 keys to fly fly the crosshairs on a diagnal to catch the flying saucer.
+Use the number keys 8 for up, 2 for down, 4 for left, 6 for right.
+Or arrow  keys to fly the crosshairs on a diagnal to catch the flying saucer.

 Hit the space bar to fire the lasers in the direction of the cross hairs.